SciML/MultiScaleArrays.jl/README.md

 levels to describe complex systems.
 Their structure allows for complex and dynamic models to be developed without losing much performance.

+## Idea

+The idea behind MultiScaleModels is simple.
+The `*DiffEq` solvers (OrdinaryDiffEq.jl, StochasticDiffEq.jl, DelayDiffEq.jl, etc.) in their efficient in-place form all work with any Julia-defined `AbstractArray` which has a linear index.
+Thus, to define our multiscale model, we develop a type which has an efficient linear index.
+One can think of representing cells with proteins as each being an array with values for each protein.
+The linear index of the multiscale model would be indexing through each protein of each cell.
+With proper index overloads, one can define a type such that `a[i]` does just that, and thus it will work in the differential equation solvers.
+MultiScaleModels.jl takes that further by allowing one to recursively define an arbitrary `n`-level hierarchical model which has efficient indexing structures.
+The result is a type which models complex behavior, but the standard differential equation solvers will work directly and efficiently on this type, making it easy to develop novel models without having to re-develop advanced adaptive/stiff/stochastic/etc. solving techniques for each new model.

 ## Defining A MultiScaleModel: The Interface

 The required interface is as follows.
 Leaf types must extend MultiScaleModelLeaf, the